dotkernel/dot-cache/README.md

 # dot-cache

-DotKernel cache component based on zend-cache, extending and customizing it
+DotKernel cache component based on laminas-cache, extending and customizing it